Aotea Lagoon, Papakowhai

 This page describes the facilities and features at Aotea Lagoon, Porirua City's premiere amenity reserve and event venue, and how you can hire parts of the lagoon for an event or private function.
 Free parking at the northern and southern gates.

 Aotea Lagoon has a paved walkway suitable for all ages and abilities

 View of Aotea Lagoon from the southern entrance, looking north over the wharf.

-There is a wide flat paved walkway around the lagoon that takes in the shade house, gardens, duck and wild fowl pond, playground, picnic and barbeque areas and a small fishing jetty.
+There is a wide flat paved walkway around the lagoon that takes in the gardens, duck and wild fowl pond, playground, picnic and barbeque areas and a small fishing jetty.
 Children love riding their bikes and scooters, and it is an ideal place to let your toddlers loose in a safe environment.
 Aotea Lagoon is also ideal for wheelchair users and parents with prams.